camilouribebotta/visual-essays/docs/help.md

        data-layout="vtl">
 ```

-This example illustrates the incorporation of custom attributes and :
+This example illustrates the incorporation of custom attributes and an absolute URL for the banner image:

 ```html
 <var data-essay